-Read This if You Have Problems - talks more about the selftest and write protect and also explains the media monitor and errors you can get with your computer.
-Also included is information on ordering supplies, maintenance, and warranty information.
+Read This if You Have Problems - talks more about the selftest and write protect and also explains Media Monitor and errors you can get with your computer.
+Also included is information on ordering supplies; maintenance, and warranty.

-Also, this manual contains an index and a glossary for your use.
+This manual also contains an index and a glossary for your use.